 - a.
 General Requirement For a student under the age of fourteen to participate in mental health services, written permission by the student's parent or legal guardian is required annually.
 The written permission must be specific as to any treatment and not broad in nature.
 Parents and legal guardians may be provided the opportunity to opt-in electronically during online enrollment during online enrollment or by such other means and methods as are customarily used for such purposes. - b.
 Rescinding Permission A parent or guardian may rescind permission for a student to participate in mental health services at any time by providing written notice to school administration. - c.
-Request for Opt-In and Referrals Authorized If a parent or legal guardian does not initially opt-in to mental health services, school officials may contact the parent or legal guardian to (1) attempt to obtain permission for the student to participate in mental health services if the school official believes that the student would benefit from services or if circumstances arise for which services could be beneficial; and/or (2) provide a parent or legal guardian with a referral or information regarding mental health services that may be available to a student through other agencies or providers. - d.
+Request for Opt-In and Referrals Authorized If a parent or legal guardian does not initially opt-in to mental health services, school officials may contact the parent or legal guardian to (1) attempt to obtain permission for the student to participate in mental health services if the school official believes that the student would benefit from services or if circumstances arise for which services could be beneficial; and/or (2) provide a parent or

+- legal guardian with a referral or information regarding mental health services that may be available to a student through other agencies or providers. - d.
 Exception for Imminent Threat If a parent or legal guardian has not opted-in to mental health services, a student may be provided mental health services if there is an imminent threat to the health of the student or others.
-School employees may determine in their discretion whether such an imminent threat exists and provide any mental health services they deem necessary under the circumstances.

-- 6.27.3 Information for Parents/Legal Guardians If a student's parent or legal guardian elects to opt-in to mental health services, the counselor providing services shall keep the parent fully informed regarding any diagnosis and any recommendations for additional counseling or treatments beyond the services for which the parent or legal guardian has already opted in.
-The parent shall have the authority to make final decisions regarding any such recommended counseling and treatments. - 6.27.4 Recordkeeping Written records maintained by the school system and directly related to a student's mental health services will be will be treated in the same manner as health care records and are subject to the confidentiality protections applicable for examination and review by authorized persons in the manner prescribed and to the extent required by federal and/or state law.

-Records pertaining to a student's mental health services will be kept separately from academic records unless including such record(s) in the student's academic record is necessary to implement state and/or federal law (e.g., special education referral process).
+School employees may determine in their discretion whether such an imminent threat exists and provide any mental health services they deem necessary under the circumstances. - 6.27.3 Information for Parents/Legal Guardians If a student's parent or legal guardian elects to opt-in to mental health services, the counselor providing services shall keep the parent fully informed regarding any diagnosis and any recommendations for additional counseling or treatments beyond the services for which the parent or legal guardian has already opted in.
+The parent shall have the authority to make final decisions regarding any such recommended counseling and treatments.
+Nothing in this Opt-In for Mental Health Services shall be construed to limit the fundamental rights of parents to direct the care, custody, and control of their children. - 6.27.4 Recordkeeping Written records maintained by the school system and directly related to a student's mental health services will be will be treated in the same manner as health care records and are subject to the confidentiality protections applicable for examination and review by authorized persons in the manner prescribed and to the extent required by federal and/or state law. - Records pertaining to a student's mental health services will be kept separately from academic records unless including such record(s) in the student's academic record is necessary to implement state and/or federal law (e.g., special education referral process).